Jawdhar: Under al-Mu'izz

 Although the chief aide of three successive caliphs, and the "most eminent statesman of the early Fatimid period", Jawdhar lacked popularity and political allies in Ifriqiya.
 This ruled him out as candidate for the position of Fatimid viceroy of Ifriqiya following the court's departure, although in his own memoirs, Jawdhar insists that he begged al-Mu'izz to not appoint him, since "his happiness lay in being at the side of the imam".
-Instead, the two most likely candidates were Buluggin ibn Ziri, chief of the Sanhaja Berbers, and his rival, the long-time governor of the Zab province at al-Masila, Ja'far ibn Ali ibn Hamdun, who had aligned himself with the Zenata Berbers.
+Instead, the two most likely candidates were Buluggin ibn Ziri, chief of the Sanhaja Berbers, and his rival, the long-time governor of the Zab province at al-Masila, Ja'far ibn Ali ibn Hamdun al-Andalusi, who had aligned himself with the Zenata Berbers.
 Ja'far was close to Jawdhar, having been raised by him as a child, and had been a companion of al-Mu'izz, but in early 971 Jawdhar accused him of failing to remit the agreed taxes to the treasury, and of harbouring agents of the Umayyads of Cordoba.
 Rather than present himself at court as ordered, Ja'far defected to the Umayyads.
 As a result, Yusuf ibn Ziri was appointed as viceroy of Ifriqiya.

 Jawdhar accompanied al-Mu'izz when he set out for Egypt in late 972, although he was heavily ill, and is reported to have had swollen feet.
 He died on the road at Barqa in March 973.
 The famous scholar Qadi al-Nu'man recited his burial rites, and he was buried at a local mosque.
 Some of his clients, who bore the nisba 'al-Jawdhari', established a quarter in Cairo bearing his name (al-Judariyya), that survives to this day.